atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/retrieve-booking.md

     Total fare of this order in the vendor's currency, reference for you to generate the specific credit card.
 *   **vendorTotalAncillaryPrice **<mark style="color:blue;">**decimal**</mark>**

-    Total ancillary's fare of this order in the vendor's currency.
+    Total ancillary fare of this order in the vendor's currency.
 *   **vendorCurrency **<mark style="color:blue;">**string**</mark>**  **<mark style="color:green;">**Required**</mark>

     Vendor's currency.